JoeyHou/joeyhou.github.io.archived/README.md

 - **GPA**: 3.77

 ### 2. Guangzhou Zhixin High School
-- A lovely place :)
+- A lovely place that you should definitely visit :)

 *****